top of page

 Aging can bring new roles and opportunities to serve.
 Many older women find joy in mentoring younger generations, volunteering, or pursuing creative passions.
 These activities reflect God’s ongoing work in their lives and provide a sense of fulfillment.

-For example, one woman shared how she began leading a Bible study group after retirement.
-This new role gave her a fresh sense of purpose and deepened her relationship with God and others.
-Your gifting may not be that public.
-Another friend learned about the gift of exhortation and started writing notes of Biblical encouragement to people as an outworking of her devotions.
+Another friend learned about the gift of exhortation and encouragement and started writing notes of Biblical encouragement to people as an outworking of her devotions.
 She told them she was praying for them and asked if they wanted prayer for something specific, to let her know.
 They did, and she was praying for many in our church and being used to comfort and encourage them in many ways by her kind notes and messages.

 Participation in small groups of mixed ages is very beneficial for all involved.
 It is often surprising the things older people can do to encourage younger people and middle agers during the demands of their life stages.
 The same goes for the ways younger people can encourage older people by telling them in that setting how they have encouraged them in specific ways.
 Mentoring at various levels of involvement is not common these days.
 It helps us to be involved with younger people and it helps them as well.
-The mutual interaction helpful for all.
+The mutual interaction is helpful for all.

 Overcoming Feelings of Loneliness and Loss